moltzaum/java_midterm/README.md

 Although my project was overall too complicated for what I was doing, I learned a lot from coding it.
 Throughout my project I was conscious about design decisions, yet at the same time tried to strech the limit of my abilities.

+EDIT: I would give instructions on how to load the annotation processor, but I did this so long ago I forgot.
+A simple google search of "eclipse annotation processor" would probably help out.
+The project currently does not actually make use of the annotation processor since it would be a pretty bad idea to rely on.